In the year that King Uzziah died I saw the Lord sitting upon a throne, high and lifted up; and the train[a] of his robe filled the temple. Isaiah 6:1

 In time, they owned about 15 acres that included a small frame house.
 He and his sons enlarged the house, built an indoor bathroom, and all the family farmed about a quarter of the land.
 In my early years they still had a horse trained for pulling a plow, but had a tiller also.

 My Grandparents saw both of their sons leave to join the Navy during WWII.
 Amazingly, both came home being in the same physical shape as when they left.

-All their children lived by those values as well.
-My mother was a very practical down-to-earth woman who was the major influence on us five children.
-My dad was more of the “think-outside-the box” idealist.
+All their children lived by the practicable values they learned from their parents as well.
+My mother was a down-to-earth woman who was the major influence on us five children.
+My dad was more of a “think-outside-the box” idealist.
 He worked long hours honing his sales approach by selling restaurant equipment.
 And, all that work paid off for them through the years.

-An example of that is that about 16 years into my parents marriage my dad convinced my mother to follow one of his impracticable dreams of them becoming entrepreneurs.
-By both doing that they became wealthy and experienced their American Dream.
+An example of that is about 16 years into my parents marriage my dad convinced my mother to follow one of his impracticable dreams of them becoming entrepreneurs.
+By both following dad’s dream they became wealthy and experienced their own American Dream.

 My parents became successful small business owners and, in time, millionaires!
 Fortunately, my very practical mother controlled the outflow of the money.
-And, in part, that’s how they staid wealthy.
+And, in part, that’s how they stayed wealthy.

 I’ve used these principles for my life’s direction as well.
 No, I’m not a millionaire.
 Or at least not in monetary terms that is.
 But, I am known as being an honest, hard-working, Christian woman.

 Over forty years ago, I married Jeff, who also shares these principles.
 We have three beautiful daughters named Ruth, Rachel, and Esther.
 And two blood grandchildren, and two step grandchildren.
 We love them all very much.